swgoodman/swgoodman.github.io/_posts/2018-04-27-alright_alright_alright.markdown

 My name is Spencer.

 I don't know who this blog may reach, but whoever you may be, thank you.
-Time is, of course, valuable, finite, and fleeting.
+Time is, of course, valuable, finite, and fleeting, and I appreciate you spending yours reading the musings of 24 year old kid, mid career change.

-I appreciate you spending yours reading the musings of 24 year old kid, mid career change, coming to you **LIVE** from a small studio apartment in Santa Cruz.
-I'm writing this from my 'office'; an IKEA Loveseat next to an overstuffed bookcase featuring countless biographies, *two* complete Lord of the Rings sets, and a Dr. Doolittle VHS, among my other treasures.
+I'm coming to you **LIVE** from a small studio apartment in Santa Cruz, California.
+I'm writing this from my 'office'; an IKEA Loveseat next to an overstuffed bookcase featuring countless biographies, *two* complete Lord of the Rings sets, and a Dr. Doolittle VHS, among other treasures.

 "Spencer, how did you get here and why do you have two sets of LOTR?"
 Good question, insightful reader in the front.

 Life.
 Is.
 Crazy.
 I graduated from the University of Michigan in 2016 with a degree in Economics.
 I then had a quick stint as the Art Department Assistant on a Netflix show, but eventually landed my dream job in the Music Industry.
 I helped artists market their tours, albums, and more at a buzzing startup in Los Angeles.
 It was nothing short of a crash course in marketing, the music industry, and the 'real' world all at once.
 It was incredible.

 To supplement my income I started taking on marketing clients on the side.
-This work quickly grew and I was soon off running a small digital agency with a friend I had met back in pre-school.
+This work quickly grew and I was soon off building a small digital agency with a friend I had met back in pre-school.
 We've been running this operation for the past year and I wouldn't trade the experience for the world.

 But marketing is not my calling.